 HexClad promises both non-stick functionality and the cooking prowess of stainless steel.
 Whether it delivers on those is questionable.

 Essentially, if you can make HexClad work for you, you’ll probably love it.
-But if you can’t quite figure out how to use the non-stick, you’ll have paid a chunk of money for a hulking great pan that is more toxic, less useful, and less durable than a basic stainless steel frying pan that doesn’t feature PTFE.
+But if you can’t quite figure out how to use the non-stick, you’ll have paid a chunk of money for a hulking great pan that is not necessarily non-toxic or non-stick, and is less useful and less durable than a basic stainless steel frying pan.

 - Time-tested brand known for quality and durability